medeirosfilho1/Integration-paeruginosa/README.md

 # Description of supplementary material

 [Models](https://github.com/medeirosfilho1/Integration-paeruginosa/tree/main/models): Here you can find the models used in the simulations performed in this manuscript.
 They are divided into files with matlab and sbml extensions.
-The .mat files were used in the session Integration of metabolic network and transcriptome data of the methods.
-The .sbml files were exported from matlab in order to simulate them in FindTargetsWeb and FBA and FVA analysis.
+The .mat files were used in the session **Integration of metabolic network and transcriptome data** and **Dynamics simulations** of the methods.
+The sbmls files were exported from matlab in order to simulate them in FindTargetsWeb in the **Identification of Potential Therapeutic Targets** methods section